nathanpeck/ecs-patterns-vitepress/pattern/scheduled-cron-job-container-ecs-copilot/index.md

 #### Instructions

-First we need to creat a `Dockerfile` to define the cron job to run.
+First we need to create a `Dockerfile` to define the cron job to run.
 To simulate a batch job you can use the following basic Dockerfile which does nothing but sleep for one hour:

 ```
 FROM public.ecr.aws/docker/library/busybox:stable